 Classics in Rome

-- Students will learn about the texts and artifacts of Ancient Rome during the spring semester, and travel to Rome over spring break
+- Students will learn about the texts and artifacts of Ancient Rome during the spring semester and through travel to Rome over spring break

-- Students will come face to face with culture, through guided excursions, site visits, and lectures
+- Students will come face to face with Italian culture through guided excursions, site visits, and lectures from experts

 - Upon return, students will develop a research paper focusing on an aspect of Ancient Roman Culture